earljay-caoile-401-advanced-javascript/simple-api/README.md

 #### Starting up the app

+Type the following into the Terminal or Git Bash: `json-server --watch ./data/db.json`

+**Optional**: to observe the stretch goal requirement of formatting get command with a results array and a count, type `node server.js` into the terminal instead.

-Type the following into the Terminal or Git Bash: `json-server --watch ./data/db.json` Check that the server is working properly by verifying with this [React application](https://w638oyk7o8.csb.app/)
+Check that the server is working properly by verifying with this [React application](https://w638oyk7o8.csb.app/)

 - In the form at the top of the page, enter the URL to your API Server
 - This server is configured to use the routes noted in the first lab requirement
 - If your server is working, this app will show your API Data!